ros-navigation/docs.nav2.org/tutorials/docs/filtering_of_noise-induced_obstacles.rst

 This is required to prevent inflation from noise-induced obstacles.
 Moreover, ``DenoiseLayer`` treated costmap as a binary map.
 Values ``INSCRIBED_INFLATED_OBSTACLE``, ``LETHAL_OBSTACLE`` and optionally ``NO_INFORMATION``
 will be interpreted as obstacle cell.
-Cells with any other values will be interpreted as ``FREE_SPACE`` when processed.
+Cells with any other values will be interpreted as ``FREE_SPACE`` when processed (won't be distorted in the cost map).
 If a cell with an obstacle is recognized as noise, it will be replaced by ``FREE_SPACE`` after processing.

 To enable ``DenoiseLayer`` for both global and local costmaps, use the following configuration: